benjamin421/thebenjamin/content/research/bioelectricityaging.md

 ### Citation
 In academic work, please cite this essay as:

-_Anderson, Benjamin, “Bioelectricity as a Causal Factor in Aging”, TheBenjam.in (2022-07-23), available at https://www.thebenjam.in/research/._
+_Anderson, Benjamin, "Bioelectricity as a Causal Factor in Aging", TheBenjam.in (2022-07-23), available at https://www.thebenjam.in/research/._

 [^1]: Javier Cervera, Alexis Pietak, Michael Levin, Salvador Mafe, Bioelectrical coupling in multicellular domains regulated by gap junctions: A conceptual approach, Bioelectrochemistry, Volume 123, 2018, Pages 45-61, ISSN 1567-5394, https://doi.org/10.1016/j.bioelechem.2018.04.013